zhukovdm/Congo/README.md

 ## System requirements

-Before installation ensure that the following technologies are available on the target system:
+Before installation, ensure that the following technologies are available on the target system:
 - `Windows 10`,
 - `.NET Framework 4.8`,